spring 2023

 Re-sit examination

-A re-sit exam is not granted
+A re-sit exam will not be offered.

 • About the course